Covariantly functorial wrapped Floer theory on Liouville sectors: Wrapped Fukaya category of Liouville sectors

 For pseudo-holomorphic $u$, the integrand is $\geq 0$, and $E(u)=0$ implies $u$ is constant.
 Similar considerations apply to all disks as in Figure \ref{mudisk}.

 \begin{proposition} The moduli spaces $\Rbar_{k,1}(y;x_1,\ldots,x_k)$ are compact. \end{proposition}

-\begin{proof} It is enough to show that all stable disks are contained \emph{a priori} inside a fixed compact subset of $X$ depending only on $y,x_1,\ldots,x_k$ (then the usual Gromov compactness arguments apply).
-In fact, we will exhibit such a compact subset of $X$ depending only on the energy $E=a(x_1)+\cdots+a(x_k)-a(y)$.
+\begin{proof} It is enough to show that all stable disks $u:\Sigma\to X$ are contained \emph{a priori} inside a fixed compact subset of $X$ depending only on $y,x_1,\ldots,x_k$ (then the usual Gromov compactness arguments apply).

-We first claim that, given any compact subset $B\subseteq C$ (a fiber of $\Sbar_{k,1}\to\Rbar_{k,1}$) disjoint from the boundary marked points and nodes of $C$ (i.e.\ $B$ is contained in the thick parts of $C$) and a point $p\in B$, the image $u(B)$ is bounded \emph{a priori} away from infinity in terms of $u(p)$, the energy $E$, and the geometry of $J$ restricted to $B$.
-Indeed, this follows by applying monotonicity inequalities to the graph of $u$ inside $C\times X$ (see \S\ref{inftyescape}) and using the geometric boundedness from Lemma \ref{domainacsbddgeo}.
+We first claim that, given any compact subset $B\subseteq\Sigma$ (a fiber of $\Sbar_{k,1}\to\Rbar_{k,1}$) disjoint from the boundary marked points and nodes of $\Sigma$ (i.e.\ $B$ is contained in the thick parts of $\Sigma$) and a point $p\in B$, the image $u(B)$ is bounded \emph{a priori} away from infinity in terms of $u(p)$, the energy $E$, and the geometry of $J$ restricted to $B$.
+Indeed, this follows by applying monotonicity inequalities to the graph of $u$ inside $\Sigma\times X$ (see \S\ref{inftyescape}) and using the geometric boundedness from Lemma \ref{domainacsbddgeo}.

-Let us now discuss the situation over the thin parts of $C$.
-We work in the chosen strip-like coordinates $[0,\infty)\times[0,1]\to C$ (or $(-\infty,0]\times[0,1]\to C$ or $I\times[0,1]\to C$).
+Let us now discuss the situation over the thin parts of $\Sigma$.
+We work in the chosen strip-like coordinates $[0,\infty)\times[0,1]\to\Sigma$ (or $(-\infty,0]\times[0,1]\to\Sigma$ or $I\times[0,1]\to\Sigma$).
 Outside a sufficiently large compact subset $K$ of $X$, all Lagrangians in question are uniformly separated.
 Therefore, if $[a,b]$ is an interval such that $u([a,b]\times[0,1])$ lies entirely outside $K$, then we have

-It follows that there exists $L<\infty$ such that for every interval $[a,b]$ of length $\geq L$, there is some point in $[a,b]\times[0,1]\subseteq[0,\infty)\times[0,1]\subseteq D^2$ which gets mapped inside $K$ by $u$.
+It follows that there exists $L<\infty$ such that for every interval $[a,b]$ of length $\geq L$, there is some point in $[a,b]\times[0,1]\subseteq[0,\infty)\times[0,1]\subseteq\Sigma$ which gets mapped inside $K$ by $u$.
 Now we apply the monotonicity argument in the previous paragraph to conclude. \end{proof}